cybercongress/cybercongress/site/content/post/game-of-links.md

 The total Genesis supply is 233,000,000,000,000 EULs or 233 TEULs.

-The distribution to those staking GOL tokens will be the following:
+The distribution of test GoL tokens will be the following:

 ![euler-5-GOL-distribution](euler-5_GOL_distribution.png)